 A key foundation for determining future needs is the development of a series of policy standards to guide short- and long-range planning decisions.
 These decisions, made during the next stage of the planning process, will influence the way Johnson County operates and constructs its future facilities.
 This is important because at some point the existing facility has influenced the policies adopted by Johnson County.
-A new facility will provide an opportunity to revisit the operational practices, putting in place 'best practice' considerations going forward.
-While it may be difficult to qualify the impact the existing facility has had, we believe it is safe to say operational influences and inefficiencies have occurred.
+A new facility will provide an opportunity to revisit the operational practices, putting in place best practice considerations going forward.
+While it may be difficult to qualify the impact the existing facility has had, operational influences and inefficiencies have occurred.

-These policy standards recommendations can be derived from Iowa Jail Standards, PREA considerations, DOJ considerations for adult local detention, as well as the American Correctional Association (ACA) standards.
+These policy standards recommendations can be derived from Iowa Jail Standards, PREA considerations, DOJ considerations for adult local detention, and the American Correctional Association (ACA) standards.
 The policy standards are a series of physical, operational, staffing and treatment criteria that describe how offenders should be housed and managed based on their classification, custody level and special needs.